Can you tell us a little bit about your career?

 What are some of the key things you focus on generally working with people with eating disorders on the whole?
 Is intuitive eating one of the main focuses or are there other things that you look at?

 For me, it depends on the presentation.
 Intuitive eating is always the goal of treatment, but from the way I practice, it fits in different spaces.
 If somebody presents with anorexia nervosa, their ability to eat intuitively is very much negatively impacted by the eating disorder itself because they’re largely going through extended periods without food: there may be a suppressed metabolic factor, they may be acknowledging appetite but suppressing it because they don’t want to eat.
-The whole relationship for people with eating disorders in relationship to their appetite and hunger becomes very polluted.
+The whole relationship for people with eating disorders in relationship with their appetite and hunger becomes very polluted.

 What we do at our practice is we use the RAVES model, which is a model I developed back in the early 2000s to guide people on their way to get to a place where they could practice intuitive eating.
 We generally start by engaging people to eat fairly Regularly, and once they’ve got that structure to their eating, we then try and work on Adequate nutrition.
 We’ll then start working on Variety—people might eat carbohydrates, but they might only eat the low GI or they might only eat the sweet potato rather than having a broader span of foods.
 And then we work on Eating in a social context, and then Spontaneity and flexibility.
 We tend to find that once we’ve worked through those processes, we’ve really engaged the body’s ability to listen to and also trust hunger and fullness, and then they can continue developing that as they embody themselves in that intuitive eating process.
 And for people that are able to do that, they find that it a really liberating experience.
 But I think the goal for all the people we see from an eating disorder perspective is definitely trying to reconnect with that intuitive eating.
 The way we frame it is that we want you to eat with your body rather than eating with your head.
 Eating with your head is all of the rules: the do’s, the don’ts, the good, the bad, the healthy, the unhealthy.
 Whereas eating with your body is listening to your body, eating intuitively and then just rolling with that.